wiktorszczepanik/title-review-sentiment-classifier/README.md

 ## Title Review Sentiment Classifier

 This repository contains a sentiment classification model designed to analyze and classify product title reviews from various e-commerce platforms.
-The model utilizes various data processing techniques and machine learning algorithms to determine the sentiment of reviews.
+The model utilizes various data processing techniques and machine learning algorithms to determine the sentiment of reviews, achieving an accuracy of 0.91.

 ### Trained Models